jcerri23/BiLSTM_for_reviews_prediction/README.md

 ---

-## 🔍 Objectives
+## Objectives

 - Predict the **review score** given by the reviewer (continuous value between 2.5 and 10)
 - Classify the **sentiment** of the review into `Good` or `Bad`
-- Use shared representations from the BiLSTM to improve performance across both tasks

 ---

-## 🧪 Experiments & Insights
+##  Experiments & Insights

-- ✅ Successfully trained a **multi-task model** using shared BiLSTM embeddings
+- Train a **multi-task model** using shared BiLSTM embeddings
-- 🧩 Explored using an **autoencoder** to learn compressed embeddings of the review text
+- Explored using an **autoencoder** to learn compressed embeddings of the review text
-- 📈 Observed improved performance by learning shared embeddings for both regression and classification tasks

----

-## 🛠️ Future Work

-- 🔧 Fine-tune hyperparameters (e.g., LSTM units, dropout rate, learning rate)
+- Fine-tune hyperparameters
-- 🔍 Integrate **attention mechanism** for better interpretability
-- 🧠 Experiment with **transformer-based models** (e.g., BERT)
-- 💡 Use the learned **autoencoder embeddings** in downstream tasks

 ---